Find Affordable College Courses

 USU Nursing Master’s Program

-During the 2020-2021 academic year, 397 students graduated with a master's degree in nursing from USU.
-About 17% were men and 83% were women.
+For the most recent academic year available, 16% of nursing master's degrees went to men and 84% went to women.
 Nationwide, master's degree programs only see 13% men graduate in nursing each year.
-USU does a better job at serving the male population as it supports 4% more men than average.
+USU does a better job at serving the male population as it supports 3% more men than average.

 undefined